gferreira/xTools4/Docs/_reference/glyph/link-points.md

 : unlink selected points

 display color
-: the color of link captions and lines
+: choose the color of link captions and lines

 caption size
 : size of the caption font